EvernodeXRPL/evernode-host/governance-game.md

 ## Participants

-There are two classes of Participant in the Governance Game.
+There are two classes of participants in the Governance Game.

-- The Foundation: The Foundation always has 1 vote and has special rights in Piloted and Co-Piloted modes and has no special rights on Auto-Piloted mode.
+- The Foundation: The Foundation always has 1 vote and has special rights in Piloted and Co-Piloted modes and has no special rights over Auto-Piloted mode.
 - Valid Hosts: Accounts that hold a registration token for the previous 3 continuous months and are not eligible to be pruned due to unreliability.

 ## Governance

-Participant can submit a Proposal with new Hook hashes of above mentioned 3 Hooks.
+The Participant can submit a Proposal with new Hook hashes of above mentioned 3 Hooks.
 Once that Proposal is continuously supported by 80% of eligible Participants for 2 weeks, the existing hooks will be replaced by the proposed hooks.

 ### Submitting a proposal